matteo-d-m/brainstim-multimodal/README.md

 1. **Option A:** carry out two practical activities &mdash; one for Miniussi's part, one for Belardinelli's part:
     - For Miniussi's part (Brain Stimulation), write a grant proposal for a study involving brain stimulation and multimodal electrophysiological recordings.
 This part is not addressed by the present repository
     - For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
-Assignments for the hands-on activity must be submitted to Matteo as described above
+Assignments for the hands-on activity must be submitted at precise deadlines, as described above
 2. **Option B:** take an oral exam about Miniussi's part and one about Belardinelli's part, in any exam session

 In both cases, the final grade will be the weighted average of the two grades (Miniussi's and Belardinelli's).